Armando Castaingdebat

 Armando Irineo Castaingdebat Colombo (born 25 October 1959) is a Uruguayan politician who served as Minister of National Defense from March 4, 2024 to March 1, 2025 under President Luis Lacalle Pou.
-A member of the National Party, he previously served as Deputy Minister of Social Development from 2020 to 2021, as National Representative from 2015 to 2020 and as Intendant of the Flores Department from 2005 to 2014.
+A member of the National Party, he previously served as Deputy Minister of Social Development from 2020 to 2021, as National Representative from 2015 to 2020 and as mayor (intendente) of the Flores Department from 2005 to 2014.

 Graduated from the University of the Republic with a veterinary medicine degree, he has been a member of the National Party since the late 1980s.
 A significant factor in his political career has been the sizeable agricultural interests which are present in the economic and labour-related life of Flores Department.

 Political career

-In the 2005 municipal elections, Walter Echeverría was elected Intendant of Flores, however, he died before he took office.
+In the 2005 municipal elections, Walter Echeverría was elected intendant of Flores, however, he died before he took office.
 Therefore, Castaingdebat took over as the first substitute.
 He was reelected to the office in the 2010 election.

-He served as President of the National Congress of Intendants between 2013 and 2014.
+He served as President of the National Congress of Mayors between 2013 and 2014.
 He was elected for the Chamber of Representatives for the 48th Legislature in the 2014 general election.

-Castaingdebat is Intendent (Spanish: 'Intendente') of the Flores Department of Uruguay.
+Castaingdebat is mayor (intendente) of the Flores Department of Uruguay.
 By a large margin, this is the most sparsely populated of the country's 19 departments.

 After Luis Lacalle Pou's victory in the 2019 general election, he was appointed Deputy Minister of Social Development, accompanied by Pablo Bartol, who serves as Minister.
 On May 3, 2021, he resigned from his post, after his son-in-law, Martín Lema, took office as minister.